StavroMueller/technical-interview-challenge/docs/plan.md

 - extra stuff
     - graphql helper to make queries with fetch
     - maybe tests, but probably not (take longer than testing the backend)
+        - if tests are made, can run e2e with hound in elixir (haha)